 AeroResource have published an article on Northolt Nightshoot XXX, as well as the history of the events.

-RAF Northolt is pleased to welcome back our long-standing photographer community to our 30th night photoshoot.
-We’re delighted to be able to host fellow aviation enthusiasts for our display of an array of aircraft in a setting not normally accessible to the general public.
-RAF Northolt is also grateful for the ongoing interest and support which enables us to continue the restoration and preservation not only of buildings which played a key part in the RAF and Battle of Britain’s story, but of our own local history and heritage.
+RAF Northolt is pleased to welcome back our long-standing photographer community to our 31st night photoshoot.
+We're delighted to be able to host fellow aviation enthusiasts for our display of an array of aircraft in a setting not normally accessible to the general public.
+RAF Northolt is grateful for the ongoing interest and support which enables us to continue the restoration and preservation not only of buildings which played a key part in the RAF and Battle of Britain's story, but also to provide some welfare support to the Whole Force based at RAF Northolt.

 Jonathan T W Hough ADC MA BSc RAF